 Visit Beautiful Kiholo Bay

 I visited peaceful Kiholo Bay on my first trip to Hawaii in 2010.
-This is a great place to snorkel and see turtles, and you have to swim in the chilly but crystal-clear Queen’s Bath, a fresh-water filled lava tube just back from the beach.
+This is a great place to snorkel and see turtles.
+It’s a nice hike to get there too.

 Splurge on a Helicopter Tour